Poppenhusen Institute

 Poppenhusen Institute is a historic building at 11404 14th Road in College Point, Queens, New York, that housed the first free kindergarten in the United States.
-In addition, this institute provided the first free evening classes for adults (in the US).
+In addition, this institute provided the first free evening classes for adults in the US.
 Currently, the Institute operates as a community cultural center.
 The institute building is five stories tall and was constructed in a stern Victorian style.

-It was added to the New York City Landmarks Preservation Commission in 1970 and then added to the National Register of Historic Places in 1977.
+It was designated a municipal landmark by the New York City Landmarks Preservation Commission in 1970 and then added to the National Register of Historic Places in 1977.